How You're Ruining Your Vision Without Even Realizing It

 Forty-five percent of eye injuries occur at home, "often due to inadequate eye protection," says Kouri.
 "Household hazards include chemicals from cleaning or pool supplies, home improvement projects or hot grease from cooking."

-The Remedy Rx: Better to be safe than (really, really) sorry.
+The Rx: Better to be safe than (really, really) sorry.
 "If you're doing a home improvement project or cleaning around the house, it's best to wear protective eye gear," says Kouri.

 You're Drinking Too Much